cuboulder-MSD/digColl_coloradoCoal/README.md

 ### Contributor
 Names of retired miners and their families have been entered into the contributor field if they participated in an interview for the Colorado Coal Project.
 ### Date
+Dates have been changed to conform to ISO 8601 standard.
+Many dates have been added to items where the organization that holds the original item and metadata confirmed the date.
+The date “[1970s]” was added to many interviews and photographs missing a date and was created by Eric Margolis and Ronald McMahan for the Colorado Coal Project
 ### Type
 Type terms were changed to the Library of Congress’ “Resource Types Scheme” terminology.
 The terms used include Moving image, Still image, Text, and Audio.
 ### Format